truenas/middleware/docs/userguide/truenas_sharing.rst

    does not yet exist on the TrueNAS® system, type their name into the "User" field and check the "Create User" checkbox.
 If you want the user to be a member of a group that already exists on the TrueNAS® system, click the drop-down "Group" menu to select the group name.
 If you wish to create a new group to be used by Time Machine users, input the name into the "Group" field and check the "Create Group" checkbox.
 Otherwise, input the same name as the user.
-In the example shown in Figure 10.1e, a new user named *user1* will be created, as well as a new group named *tm_backups*.
+In the example shown in :numref:`Figure %s: Creating an Authenticated User <afp8>`, a new user named *user1* will be created, as well as a new group named
+   *tm_backups*.
 Since a new user is being created, this screen prompts for the password for the user to use when accessing the share.
 It also provides an opportunity to change the default permissions on the share.
-When finished, click "Return" to return to the screen shown in Figure 10.1d.
+When finished, click "Return" to return to the screen shown in :numref:`Figure %s: Creating a Time Machine Share <afp7>`.

 #.
 Click the "Add" button. **If you forget to do this, the share will not be created**.
 Clicking the "Add" button will add an entry to the "Name" frame with
    the name that you typed into "Share name".